robotology/blender-robotics-utils/README.md

 ## blenderRCBPanel 🚧
-Python script that creates a panel inside the pose mode for connecting parts of the rig to the parts of the real robot(or simulator).
+Python addon that consists in a panel inside the pose mode for connecting parts of the rig to the parts of the real robot(or simulator).

 If the installation went fine you should have this panel on the right under the `Tools` section.
 First of all you have to configure it loading a `.json` file representing the structure of your robot like this one: